 Once you have installed SPSD/M, all of the files needed to run the SPSM executable program have been written to your hard disk.
-It is still necessary to give the operating system some configuration information before SPSM will run, however.
+However, it is still necessary to give the operating system some configuration information before SPSM will run.
 This information is described in this section.
-There are four changes to your environment variables which are recommended.
+There are four changes to your environment variables that are recommended.

-1 The environment variable 'SPSM' is used by the SPSM program to locate dialogue files used to communicate with the user and generate reports.
-It is also used to locate files for automatic compilation and linking for 'glass box' users.

-If the SPSM environment variable is not set, the value \spsm (which indicates the directory named spsm in the root directory of the current drive) is used.
-If the configuration of the your machine or network involves the use of more than one hard disk drive, it is advisable to set the SPSM environment variable to reflect where SPSM was actually installed (Eg. $c:\spsm$).

-2 The SPSMLANG environment variable is used by SPSM to determine which of two dialogue files, English or French, is to be used to communicate with the user and generate reports.
+- 1. The environment variable 'SPSM' is used by the SPSM program to locate dialogue files used to communicate with the user and also to generate reports.
+In addition, it is used to locate files for automatic compilation and linking for 'glass box' users. - If the \mathtt{SPSM} environment variable is not set, the value \mathtt{Npsm} (which indicates the directory named \mathtt{spsm} in the root directory of the current drive) is used.
+If the configuration of the your machine or network involves the use of more than one hard disk drive, it is advisable to set the SPSM environment variable to reflect where SPSM was actually installed (e.g. $\mathtt{c}:\mathtt{Npsm}$). - 2.
+The SPSMLANG environment variable is used by SPSM to determine which of two dialogue files, English or French, is to be used to communicate with the user and generate reports.
 If SPSMLANG is set to the value E, then the English dialogue file will be used.
 If SPSMLANG is set to F, then the French dialogue file will be used.
-If SPSMLANG is not set, SPSM operates in English.

-3. The environment variable 'SPSD' is used by SPSM to specify the default location of database and parameter files.
+If SPSMLANG is not set, SPSM operates in English. - 3.
+The environment variable 'SPSD' is used by SPSM to specify the default location of database and parameter files.
 If SPSD is not set, the value \spsd, which indicates the directory named spsd in the root directory of the current drive, is used.